jocosiol/jocosiol/README.md

 ### Hi there, I'm Moshe 👋

-## I'm a Husband, Father, Chef and Developer!
+## I'm a Father, Husband, Developer and Chef!

 - 💪 I'm finishing a Full Stack program in ITC
 - 🌱 I’m currently learning everything